James M. Derwinski

 CEO/Executive Director

-Mr. Derwinski began his career at Metra in 1997 as an electrician, rising steadily through the ranks, holding positions of ever-growing responsibility as a foreman, general foreman, shop superintendent, director of systems maintenance, locomotive superintendent, division director, and senior director of mechanical operations before assuming the role of Chief Mechanical Officer in 2013.
+Following a long, distinguished career with Metra, Mr. Derwinski was unanimously elected CEO/Executive Director by the Metra Board in 2017.
+Mr. Derwinski began his career at Metra in 1997 as an electrician, rising steadily through the ranks before assuming the role of Chief Mechanical Officer in 2013.

 A six-year U.S. Navy veteran, Mr. Derwinski served our country as an electrician in America’s nuclear submarine fleet.
-Upon leaving the service, he began his career with the Chicago & North Western Railroad in 1993.
+Upon leaving the service, he began his career with Chicago & North Western Railroad in 1993.

 Image